-The following table provides information regarding the fees billed to us by PricewaterhouseCoopers LLP for the fiscal years ended December 31, 2004 and 2003.
+The following table provides information regarding the fees billed to us by PricewaterhouseCoopers LLP for the fiscal years ended December 31, 2005 and 2004.
 All fees incurred subsequent to our initial public offering and described below were approved by the Audit Committee.

 ar Ended ber 31,

-2004 2003
+2005 2004

+Audit fees(1) \$925,000 \$446,000

+Audit-related fees(2)

+Tax fees(3) 43,000 80,000

-Audit fees(1) Audit-related fees(2) Tax fees(3) All other fees \$446,000 \$ 98,000
+All other fees

-Total fees \$526,000 \$116,000
+Total fees \$968,000 \$526,000

 - (1) Represents fees for services rendered for the audit and/or reviews of our financial statements.
-Includes approximately \$245,000 of fees related to our S-1 filing made in connection with our initial public offering, including documents issued in connection with that offering (e.g., comfort letters and consents), and assistance in responding to SEC comment letters.
-Also includes fees for services associated with periodic reports and other documents filed with the SEC. - (2) We did not engage PricewaterhouseCoopers LLP to perform audit-related services. - (3) Represents fees for preparation of federal, state and foreign income and franchise tax returns and related schedules and calculations, totaling \$20,000 and \$17,000 in 2004 and 2003, respectively, as well as general consultation regarding federal, state and foreign income tax matters totaling \$60,000 and \$1,000 in 2004 and 2003, respectively.
+Includes, for 2005, fees related to additional auditing work for our company's initial compliance with Section 404 of the Sarbanes-Oxley Act.
+Includes, for 2004, approximately \$245,000 of fees related to our S-1 filing made in connection with our initial public offering, including documents issued in connection with that offering (e.g., comfort letters and consents), and assistance in responding to SEC comment letters.
+Also includes fees for services associated with periodic reports and other documents filed with the SEC. - (2) We did not engage PricewaterhouseCoopers LLP to perform audit-related services. - (3) Represents fees for preparation of federal, state and foreign income and franchise tax returns and related schedules and calculations, totaling \$21,000 and \$20,000 in 2005 and 2004, respectively, as well as general consultation regarding federal, state and foreign income tax matters totaling \$22,000 and \$60,000 in 2005 and 2004, respectively.